openaire/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 PublishedIn
 ^^^^^^^^^^^
-:Description: Link to the source (another Publication) where this publication appeared
+:Description: Link to the source (another Publication) where this publication appeared.
+Should be used to link to the publishing channel.
 :Use: optional (0..1)
 :Representation: XML element ``PublishedIn`` with embedded XML element ``Publication``
 :CERIF: the ResultPublication_ResultPublication linking entity (`<https://w3id.org/cerif/model#ResultPublication_ResultPublication>`_) with the `<https://w3id.org/cerif/vocab/Inter-PublicationRelations#Publication>`_ semantics (direction :1)